 In the event of a Violent Intruder on campus, expect to hear noise from alarms, gunfire, explosions, and shouting.
 It is not uncommon for people confronted with a threat to first deny the possible danger rather than respond.
-Quality training can help individuals think clearly in the midst of a chaotic scene.
+Quality training can help individuals think clearly during a chaotic scene.
 Proper training should include helping staff recognize the sounds of danger and teaching them to forcefully communicate and take necessary action.